BOOK STUDY:

 My Body is not a prayer request, by Amy Kenny

-This Spring, we will be delving into the mind of Amy Kenny- disabled scholar (she uses identity-first language, in referring to herself*), Shakespearean lecturer and disability advocate.
+Fridays from May 1st through June 12th2-3pm in the church library, we will be delving into the mind of Amy Kenny- disabled scholar (she uses identity-first language, in referring to herself), Shakespearean lecturer and disability advocate.

 In general, we refer to people how they would like to be identified, whether it is in this way or person-first (person with a disability) language.